 The scheme shouldn't cost you any more than what you would pay if using cash or credit cards, the main advantage is in not having to queue at the toll booths.
 There is also the advantage of avoiding the delays in waiting whilst your cash or credit card is processed & in not having to be sure of having sufficient cash in case your credit card doesn't work.
 It is also possible to achieve savings on the toll rates as some of the various companies offer reductions on their particular sections of the autoroute system.

 All motorists, including foreign ones, are now subject to a €68 fine if they don't display

 their “CritAir” anti-pollution sticker on their vehicle, when driving in certain parts of France.

 Stickers are already required to be displayed by any vehicles entering Paris, Rennes,

 Grenoble, Lyon, Strasbourg, Annecy & Lyon.
 In 2021 they will also be required in

 Clermont Ferrand, Marseille, Aix en Provence, St Etienne, Reims, Toulon & Rouen.

 Signs on the road side will let you know you are in a Zone of restricted Circulation (ZCR).

-The stickers indicate how environmentally friendly the car is according to a colour code.
+The stickers indicate how environmentally friendly the vehicle is according to a colour

-The criteria is based on how old and how polluting the car is.
+code, the criteria is based on how old and how polluting the vehicle is.